stlehmann/Flask-MQTT/README.md

 # Flask-MQTT

 Flask Extension for the [MQTT protocol][1].
-Basically it is a thin wrapper around [paho-mqtt][0] and aimes to simplify MQTT integration in Flask.
+Basically it is a thin wrapper around [paho-mqtt][0] and aims to simplify MQTT integration in Flask.
 MQTT is a machine-to-machine "Internet of Things" protocol and was designed for extremely lightweight publish/subscribe messaging transport.